pfrankw/pybrowser/README.md

 # PyBrowser

 Ultra simple (200 lines of code) Flask application that supports HTTP 206 Partial Content requests.
-Used for streaming video files instead of more complex applications like Jellyfin, Plex, etc. It opens `mkv` and `mp4` with VLC by default.
+Mainly used for streaming video files instead of more complex applications like Jellyfin, Plex, etc.
-Not to be exposed as it has no authentication.
+It opens `mkv` and `mp4` with VLC by default.
 Also permits to browse folders and download files.

+⚠️ Not to be exposed as it has no authentication. ⚠️

 Example docker-compose.yml
 ```yaml